rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 ## Ubuntu macvlan

-Luckily, In Ubuntu's implementation of Network Manager, the macvlan stack is NOT broken, so it is much easier to deploy!
+Luckily, In Ubuntu's implementation of Network Manager, the macvlan stack is NOT broken.
+It is much easier to deploy!

-First, just like with our rockylinux-test-9 container, we need to assign the template to our container:
+Just like with your rockylinux-test-9 container, you need to assign the profile to our container:

 ```
 lxc profile assign ubuntu-test default,macvlan
 ```

-That should be all that is necessary to get a DHCP assigned address.
-To find out, stop and then start the container again:
+To find out if DHCP assigns an address to the container stop and start the container again:

 ```
 lxc restart ubuntu-test
 ```

-Then list the containers again:
+List the containers again:

 ```
 +-------------------+---------+----------------------+------+-----------+-----------+